 Ask beauty pros for their travel schedule to see if they can meet up if they are traveling stateside—or if you can fly to meet them.
 Also, set up a phone call to ensure you communicate well, especially if you aren’t fluid in each other’s language.
 “You need to determine if the personalities are ones you want in your space on your biggest day,” says Birthistle.

-Maria Barboza Rodriguez, event manager at Los Sueños Marriott in Costa Rica, suggests the option of arriving three days in advance to do a trial before the big day.
+Maria Barboza Rodriguez, an event manager at Los Suenos Marriott in Costa Rica, suggests the option of arriving three days in advance to do a trial before the big day.
 She also reminds brides to consider the weather on their wedding day.
 For instance, a humid locale can wreak havoc on a very voluminous look—something you might not realize during a trial done inside with the AC on.

 If you are lucky enough to pencil in two hair consultations, Gilmore recommends using the first to meet with the stylist to craft a plan you’re happy with.
 The second consultation would then act as a dress rehearsal, complete with accessories you plan on wearing at the wedding.

 4. Put in the Prep Work

-Sasha Schwartz at South Beach’s Warren-Tricomi Studio (located inside the Confidante Hotel) suggests looking for realistic inspiration photos of models (or real brides) who have similar hair texture and color to yours so you can get a better idea of how a style will look on the important day.
+Stylist Sasha Schwartz suggests looking for realistic inspiration photos of models (or real brides) who have similar hair texture and color to yours.
+That way you can get a better idea of how a style will look on the important day.

 You can also consider the unique (but still helpful) option of a trial via FaceTime.
 Send photos via video chat so the artist can familiarize herself with your hair, face, nails, etc., and then ask her to do a trial on a model with similar skin tone or hair texture to re-create the looks you want.